 Over the years my family and I have shared our house with quite a few pets (dogs, cats, budgies, cockatiels, tortoises, hamsters, gerbils, canaries, fish, a pigeon and a rat).

 Animal-training in our household didn’t really exist in any mindful way.
-I remember one day we three siblings took our dog for a walk and let her off the lead under the false assumption that she would spend her time playing with us.
-Nope, she decided she’d rather run home to my dad through the streets, across the main roads and stopping for no one on her way.
-We didn’t have the best relationship; we hadn’t taught her any recall skills and she barely acknowledged her own name – Julie (really?).
+I remember one day we three siblings took our dog for a walk and let her off the lead under the false assumption that she would spend all her time joyfully playing with us.
+To our amazement she decided she’d rather run home to my dad, stopping for no one and crossing a busy main road along the way.
+We hadn’t taught her any recall skills and she barely acknowledged her own name – Julie (really?!)

 Our cats were similarly “badly behaved”.

-We let a budgie fly out of the window, a horde of hamster pups escape into the floor boards, and a rescued pigeon fly away before it was fully fit.
+Adding to this catalogue of errors we allowed a budgie to fly out of the window, a horde of hamster pups escape into the floor boards and a rescued pigeon fly away before it was fully fit.

-If you would like to foster a cat or dog through our local RSPCA branch then please contact our rehoming coordinator.
+If you would like to rescue a cat or dog through our local (RSPCA Newcastle & North Northumberland branch) then please contact Louise, our amazing rehoming coordinator.